Exit

 • Continued intentional focus on racial and ethnic diversity on our National Board and National Staff.
 As of the start of FY 23 (Oct 1, 2022) The PFLAG National Board is nearly 50% Black, Indigenous, and People of Color (BIPOC), and the PFLAG National staff is currently 33% BIPOC.

-• The creation of PFLAG Connects: Communities (an extension of our PFLAG Connects program) which provides safe, virtual, moderated spaces for LGBTQ+ people and their families from diverse communities to come together for support and conversation
+• The creation of PFLAG Connects: Communities (an extension of our PFLAG Connects program) which provides safe, virtual, moderated spaces for LGBTQ+ people and their families from diverse communities to come together for support and conversation.
+Current communities include spaces for Black/African American families, Latino families, AAPI families, military families, and for families with trans, nonbinary, and gender-nonconforming kids

-• Centering diverse voices and experiences in storytelling and communications efforts, including
+• Centering diverse voices and experiences in storytelling and communications, including

 • Something to Talk About Live!, a weekly live broadcast discussion on DEI issues of importance